Membership terms and conditions

 - We encourage you to respond swiftly for Member and Patron events as places may be limited and are offered on a first come first served basis.

-- You are encouraged to book for events in the Gallery’s public programme in advance as there is no reserved allocation for members once events are sold out.
+- We encourage you to book for events in the Gallery’s public programme during the Members’ priority booking period as there is no reserved allocation for members once events are sold out.

 - We request that members arrive at designated meeting points in good time.
 If you are delayed please notify Gallery staff.
 We will endeavour to accommodate your requirements if possible but cannot guarantee that tours or visits will be delayed for late arrivals.